EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

 * Google Cloud Storage: [google-cloud-storage][google-cloud-storage]

-**NOTE:** The latest versions of these libraries do not support python 2 due to it being [end-of-lfe][python-2-sunset] since Januaray 2020.
+**NOTE:** The latest versions of these libraries do not support python 2 due to it being [end-of-lfe][python-2-sunset] since January 2020.
 If you are using the Barman cloud utilities on a python 2 system it is recommended you upgrade to python 3.
 If you still want to use the Barman cloud utilities with python 2 then you will need to ensure the following version requirements are met for each library: